Blood and ink

 I feel confident that this will not be the last of my tattoos of Alasdair Gray’s illustrations.
 Now that I am lucky to be in The Alasdair Gray Archive space quite often, I’m constantly being exposed to drawings and doodles I’ve never seen before.
 It’s a dangerous situation…!

-And if you’ve got an Alasdair Gray tattoo please do let us know.
+We’re still looking for people with Alasdair Gray inspired tattoos.
+So if you’re the proud possessor of an unseen artwork please do get in touch.
 We would love to continue the conversation and share your story.